romanzy313/otp/README.md

 The `customData` field can store arbitrary JSON-encodable information inside the token, allowing the developer to ensure that solved tokens are not used for other purposes.

+When issuing a token with `allowReuseOfSolvedToken` enabled, solutions for solved tokens are overriden to some constant value, default is `S`.
+Next time `getTokenInformation` is called, it will be aware that the token is solved.

 This library depends on `crypto` module.
 All cryptographic operations are performed using this module

 ## Important notes